mondem0/horror-survival-2/README.md

 - `Visualization.Color`: Change the path colour.
 - `AllowJump`: Let the NPC obey pathfinding jump commands when true; disabled by default to keep enemies grounded.
 - `JumpToleranceMultiplier`: Extra distance the NPC will accept when it finishes a jump waypoint so minor ledge misalignments don't cause it to stall.
 Increase this slightly if your enemy still hesitates on small platforms.
+- `Animations`: Provide optional idle/move animation IDs.
+Supply `CONFIG.Animations.Idle` and/or `CONFIG.Animations.Move` with an asset id (number/string) or a table such as `{ Id = 1234567890, Looped = true, Priority = Enum.AnimationPriority.Movement }` to have the script automatically play those tracks.
+Adjust `TransitionTime` to control the blend between clips.

 If the NPC gets stuck, try increasing the path agent radius/height values or giving the enemy more room to move.